DevonCrawford/YouTube-Descriptions-Updater/README.md

 ## Security
 Currently the app is not setup for concurrent users as the credentials are stored in local memory.
-We must store the youtube api token inside of a session in the users browser.
-Passport.js looks like a good library to assist with this. http://www.passportjs.org/ I am still researching this and will likely implement this ASAP
+We must store the youtube api token inside of a session.
+Passport.js looks like a good library to assist with this. http://www.passportjs.org/ I am still researching this and will implement this ASAP

 ## String replacement (backend)
 Six string replacement functions need to be written to update the descriptions.